jlquinn/xbows-driver/doc/spec.md

 	01200200		0120 start of lighting frame #2.
 01 indicating RGB cycle,
 					Then 0200 is F1 in keymap
 	00000000 00000000 00000000 00000000		16 bytes of keymap

+Q: Is 0a correct for packet data size?
+This seems wrong.
+A: When I compute packet data size consistently, things seem to work.
+I'm OK with leaving as is.

 Packet 27036802002c by int